 Style: Refreshingly candid, Alber has a no-nonsense attitude to management.

-Wu was responsible for instituting Alibaba.com’s financial systems and organization, leading up to its initial public offering in 2007, as well as co-leading the privatisation of Alibaba.com in 2012.
+Wu was responsible for instituting Alibaba.com’s financial systems and organisation, leading up to its initial public offering in 2007, as well as co-leading the privatisation of Alibaba.com in 2012.

 Annual sales: $39bn